Validating the CROCODILE model within the AGORA galaxy simulation framework: Introduction

 This complexity has motivated the development of controlled code comparison projects that systematically investigate the origins of differences between simulation codes and improve their robustness.
-Several efforts have targeted specific aspects of this problem, including (but not limited to) the Santa Barbara Cluster Comparison Project \citep{Frenk_1999}, the nIFTy series \citep{Sembolini_2016}, and the Three Hundred \citep{Cui_2018} project.
-The Santa Barbara Cluster Comparison Project pioneered this approach, revealing systematic differences in gas thermodynamics between particle-based codes and mesh-based codes.
-At cluster scales, the Santa Barbara comparison first exposed systematic differences in gas thermodynamics between particle-based and mesh-based codes, and later projects such as nIFTy and The Three Hundred have extended these comparisons to modern codes and full-physics treatments.
-For Milky Way-like simulations, the Aquila project \citep{Scannapieco_2012} compared multiple zoom-in simulations of the same halo among different codes with varying hydrodynamics, cooling and feedback implementations, which produced differing morphologies and stellar masses.
-Other studies \citep{Hu_2023Lag,Smith_2018,Stewart_2017} have compared different codes and feedback prescriptions in the isolated or cosmological zoom-in regimes.
-The FIRE collaboration \citep{Fire2_2018} has performed extensive comparisons with the \textsc{GIZMO} code, across different numerical implementations in both regimes.
+Several efforts have targeted specific aspects of this problem, including (but not limited to) the Santa Barbara Cluster Comparison Project \citep{Frenk_1999}, the~nIFTy series \citep{Sembolini_2016}, and~the Three Hundred \citep{Cui_2018} project.
+The~Santa Barbara Cluster Comparison Project pioneered this approach, revealing systematic differences in gas thermodynamics between particle-based codes and mesh-based codes.
+At~cluster scales, the~Santa Barbara comparison first exposed systematic differences in gas thermodynamics between particle-based and mesh-based codes;~later projects such as nIFTy and The Three Hundred have extended these comparisons to modern codes and full-physics treatments.
+For~Milky Way-like simulations, the~Aquila project \citep{Scannapieco_2012} compared multiple zoom-in simulations of the same halo among different codes with varying hydrodynamics, cooling, and feedback implementations, which produced differing morphologies and stellar masses.
+Other \mbox{studies \citep{Hu_2023Lag,Smith_2018,Stewart_2017}} have compared different codes and feedback prescriptions in the isolated or cosmological zoom-in regimes.
+The~FIRE collaboration \citep{Fire2_2018} has performed extensive comparisons with the \textsc{GIZMO} code across different numerical implementations in both~regimes.

-These targeted studies have proven valuable, but a more comprehensive approach is needed to disentangle the coupled effects of numerical methods and sub-grid physics.
-This is the context in which the AGORA collaboration was established.
+While these targeted studies have proven valuable,~a more comprehensive approach is needed in order to disentangle the coupled effects of numerical methods and sub-grid physics.
+This is the context in which the AGORA collaboration was~established.